iamtushara/Machine-Learning-Reference/1. Supervised Learning/README.md

 # Supervised Learning

 Supervised Learning is the branch of Machine Learning where we deal with Labeled Data.
 A labeled data supervises the learning of a model by telling the model what answers to give under what circumstances, hence the name - Supervised Learning.
 In a labeled data we have both - a set of Independent Variables and a Dependent Variable.
 The dataset is divided into Training Data and Test Data.
-The model is built on the Training data.
-Once the model is built, its performance is measured on the Test data.
+The model is built on the Training data, and then its performance is measured on the Test data.

 ## Regression
 Regression is a statistical tool used for multivariate analysis.
 It is used to study the effect of some independent variables upon a target variable (dependent variable) that is numerical/ continuous in nature.
 Some of the techniques used to perform Regression are: